 The Company has adopted the corporate officer system to clarify the executive and supervisory roles of management while facilitating responsive and flexible business operations.
-The Board of Directors makes decisions efficiently based on discussions of the Corporate Executive Meeting, which is composed of directors, standing corporate auditors and corporate officers responsible for business execution and meets regularly (weekly).
-The Board also monitors business execution by having each department report regularly on the condition of its business operations.
+Important matters concerning business execution are decided efficiently and in accordance with laws by the Board of Directors based on discussions of the Corporate Executive Meeting, which is composed of directors, standing corporate auditors and corporate officers responsible for business execution and meets regularly (weekly).
+The Board also monitors the execution of business by business execution departments and major Group companies by having them report regularly on the condition of their business operations.